FZJ-IEK3-VSA/HiSim/README.md

 Virtual Environment
 -----------------------
-Before installing `Hisim`, it is recommended to set up a Python virtual environment.
+Before installing `ETHOS.Hisim`, it is recommended to set up a Python virtual environment.
 Let `hisimvenv` be the name of virtual environment to be created.
 For Windows users, setting the virtual environment in the path `\Hisim` is done with the command line: